 Building your employer brand or talent brand is one thing, and many creative RPO agencies can provide you with this.
 However, a good collaborator will look beyond creating an employer brand and work with you to leverage and communicate this to the right audience, from internal employer brand strategies to digital attraction campaigns that can convey your message on a larger scale to the right people.
 It’s no use building some employer brand guidelines and leaving you to it; the right agency will want to work with you to create a strategy and ensure their work is successful.

 Talent Works help businesses to build and leverage striking employer brand strategies built on in-depth research.
 With in-house creative, digital and insight teams, we are experts in creating talent brands for scaling tech businesses and beyond.
 Our wealth of experience combined with our creativity and agile approach to RPO allows us to build employer brand strategies that cut through the noise and resonate with both active and passive candidates.
-Beginning with EVP formation and internal perceptions to launching careers sites and brand awareness campaigns through social media, we use research and creativity to build enticing employer brands and to communicate them.
+Beginning with EVP formation and measuring internal perceptions to launching careers sites and brand awareness campaigns through social media, we use research and creativity to build enticing employer brands and to communicate them.